Israelis erupt in protest to demand a cease-fire after 6 more hostages die in Gaza

 Some 250 hostages were taken on Oct.
 7. Israel now believes 101 remain in captivity, including 35 who are thought to be dead.
 More than 100 were freed during a cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.
 Eight have been rescued by Israeli forces.
 Israeli troops mistakenly killed three Israelis who escaped captivity in December.

+On Sunday, an Israeli strike hit a car on a road in southern Gaza and killed four Palestinians, according to Aqsa Martyrs Hospital officials and an AP journalist who counted the bodies.

+The war has displaced the vast majority of Gaza's 2.3 million people, often multiple times, and plunged the besieged territory into a humanitarian catastrophe.

-Associated Press writers Samy Magdy in Cairo, Danica Kirka in London and Darlene Superville in Washington contributed to this report.
+Associated Press writers Melanie Lidman in Tel Aviv, Samy Magdy in Cairo, Danica Kirka in London and Darlene Superville in Rehoboth Beach, Delaware, contributed to this report.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war